History of Scottie Pippen in Timeline

 In 1990, Scottie Pippen earned his debut NBA All-Star selection.

-In 1990, Scottie Pippen emerged as the Bulls' primary defensive stopper and a versatile scoring threat.
+In 1990, Scottie Pippen emerged as a primary defensive stopper and versatile scoring threat for the Bulls.

-In 1990, the Bulls reached the Eastern Conference Finals again but were eliminated by the Detroit Pistons, with Pippen suffering a migraine during Game Seven.
+In 1990, the Bulls, with Scottie Pippen, reached the Eastern Conference Finals but were eliminated by the Detroit Pistons.
+Pippen suffered a migraine during Game Seven.

-September 21, 1991: Named to US Olympic Basketball Team
+September 21, 1991: Selection for the United States Olympic Basketball Team

-On September 21, 1991, Scottie Pippen was announced as one of the members of the United States men's Olympic basketball team, which was set to represent the United States of America in the 1992 Summer Olympics in Barcelona.
+On September 21, 1991, Scottie Pippen was announced as one of the members of the United States men's Olympic basketball team, set to represent the USA in the 1992 Summer Olympics in Barcelona.

-In 1991, Scottie Pippen and the Bulls defeated the Los Angeles Lakers in the NBA Finals.
+In 1991, Scottie Pippen was awarded NBA All-Defensive Second Team honors.
+The Bulls went on to defeat the Los Angeles Lakers in the 1991 NBA Finals.

 1992: Second NBA Championship

-In 1992, Scottie Pippen helped lead the Bulls to their second consecutive championship.
+In 1992, Scottie Pippen helped lead the Bulls to their second consecutive NBA Championship.

 In 1992, Scottie Pippen played a main role on the Chicago Bulls Championship team, which was selected as one of the Top 10 Teams in NBA History.

-In 1992, Scottie Pippen played on the original Dream Team, which competed in the Olympics held in Barcelona, Spain.
-The U.S. won the gold medal, and Pippen, along with teammate Michael Jordan, became the first players to win both an NBA championship and an Olympic gold medal in the same year.
+In 1992, Scottie Pippen played on the original Dream Team in the Olympics held in Barcelona, Spain, where the U.S. won the gold medal.
+Pippen and Michael Jordan became the first players to win both an NBA championship and an Olympic gold medal in the same year in 1992.

 1993: Third NBA Championship

-In 1993, Scottie Pippen helped lead the Bulls to their third consecutive championship.
+In 1993, Scottie Pippen helped lead the Bulls to their third consecutive NBA Championship.

-In 1993, following Michael Jordan's retirement, Scottie Pippen emerged from Jordan's shadow, earning All-Star Game MVP honors and leading the Bulls in multiple statistical categories.
+In 1993, after Michael Jordan's retirement, Scottie Pippen earned All-Star Game MVP honors and led the Bulls in multiple statistical categories.

 May 13, 1994: Refusal to Enter Game 3

-On May 13, 1994, during Game 3 of the Eastern Conference Semifinals against the New York Knicks, Scottie Pippen refused to enter the game in the final seconds due to coach Phil Jackson designing the last play for Toni Kukoč.
+On May 13, 1994, during Game 3 of the Eastern Conference Semifinals against the New York Knicks, Scottie Pippen refused to re-enter the game after a timeout due to his anger over not being chosen to take the potential game-winning shot.

 In 1994, Scottie Pippen fathered twin daughters, Taylor and Tyler Roby, with his former girlfriend, Sonya Roby.
 Tyler Roby died nine days after birth.